Ensuite ideas come pretty high on a must-have list, when it comes to home luxuries.

 1. Inject the feeling of space with reflective surfaces

 There are lots of clever, space-boosting design tricks that work wonders on an ensuite and make a small bathroom look bigger.

 Decorating with mirrors is top of the list.
 ‘Mirrors are essential for bouncing natural light around the room, instantly brightening and uplifting,’ enthuses Yousef Mansuri, Head of Design at C.P.
 Hart.

 ‘Be brave and experiment with shapes and sizes.
 Oversized mirrors help to make a room look much bigger, while an interesting frame design can add important detail to plain décor.’

-Practical features to look out for include integrated demister pads and lighting.
-‘It is always practical to put an illuminated mirror on a separate circuit to the other lights in your ensuite to give the option of ambient lighting when required – usually at night,’ adds Yousef.
+Practical features to look out for include integrated demister pads and bathroom lighting ideas for the mirror.
+‘It is always practical to put an illuminated mirror on a separate circuit to the other lights in your ensuite to give the option of ambient lighting when required, usually at night,’ adds Yousef.